Does Bible Prophecy Require a Third Temple to Be Built?

 If the “daily sacrifices” are going to be stopped in the future, that means they must first be resumed!

-Jesus prophesied that this historical event would also have a future fulfillment.
-In the end times, a despotic ruler (“king of the North”) would stop the “daily sacrifices” again.
 We know from Daniel that these events will occur at “the time of the end” (Daniel 12:9) and that “from the time that the daily sacrifice is taken away, and the abomination of desolation is set up, there shall be one thousand two hundred and ninety days” (verse 11)—indicating a countdown to Jesus Christ’s return.

 If the “daily sacrifices” are going to be stopped in the future, that means they must first be resumed!
 This is why the actions of the Temple Institute and their emboldened plans to resume sacrifices are interesting.

-Must a temple be rebuilt?
+Must a third temple be rebuilt?

 After the destruction of Solomon’s temple, the Jews were subjected to 70 years of captivity in Babylon (Daniel 9:2; Jeremiah 29:10).
 Afterward, God began the process of returning them to their homeland to rebuild.
-Under Ezra’s guidance, a group of Jews returned to Jerusalem and resumed sacrifices to God.
-These sacrifices were performed before work had even begun on the second temple (Ezra 3:1-2, 3-4, 5-6).

 This shows that only an altar is necessary for sacrifices to be offered.
 A temple is not a requirement.